 The ACRE is an outdoor, hands-on, agronomic laboratory for researchers and educators from several departments.
 It is strategically located 7 miles northwest of campus on 1,408 acres of prairie and forest soils.
 The Indiana Corn and Soybean Innovation Center was opened in 2016 to experiment with new ways to collect plant trait data and automate seed processing.
 Several researchers maintain project buildings at ACRE as their “home-base” for field research equipment and seed storage, sample processing, and as a place to repair or modify field research equipment.

 In addition to the ACRE and Daniel Center, the College of Agriculture supports eight regional Purdue Agricultural Centers throughout Indiana to accommodate interdepartmental field research.
 Each center represents one of the state’s major soil and climate regions.
 Agronomy staff members have projects at all eight regional centers.
-The PACs increase research area and allow experiments to investigate differences in topography, soil types, and
+The PACs increase research area and allow experiments to investigate differences in topography, soil types, and microclimates within the state,

 The Beck Agricultural Center offers outstanding flexible resources for meetings, conferences, workshops, and retreats associated with Agriculture education.
 Located at the Agronomy Center for Research and Education, the Center offers the opportunity to combine hands-on field experience with classroom presentations and discussions.